 The Fort Wayne Museum of Art is also a downtown staple.
 From Chihuly glass to modern art and folk art, there’s a little bit of everything here to explore.
 Check their website to find out which exhibits are currently on the floor, and stop by the Early Learning Center for a variety of kid-driven activities, like drawing on the wall with markers, a story corner, and more.

 Or, if you're looking to take up a large chunk of an afternoon, consider Science Central.
-With many hands-on science-focused activities, you'll discover science and have a great afternoon with your grandchildren!
+With many hands-on science-focused activities, you'll discover science and have a great afternoon learning and playing with your grandchildren!

 Performing Arts in Fort Wayne